NICU Clothes and Other Gifts to Give a Preemie Mother

 ANICU preemie bodysuit, as any other NICU clothes being worn by the baby, should have clinically compatible accessibility (think ties and snaps easy to take off for IV access, diaper changing, etc.) while also being comfortable for the baby.
 The design and material should keep the child warm in the hospital, be antimicrobial and easy to wash.

 Looking for NICU clothes like the NICU preemie bodysuit?
-Care+Wear has teamed up with the March of Dimes to create theperfect preemie bodysuit to gift a new parent.
+Care+Wear has created theperfect preemie bodysuit to gift a new parent.